 Note 2: Assign the highest grade from the primary tumor assessed during the clinical time frame.

+In cases where there are multiple tumors abstracted as one primary with different grades, code the highest grade

 Note 3: Codes 1-3 take priority over A-D.

 Note 4: For this grading system, the CAP Checklist refers to this as “histologic type,” instead of grade.